Crawl Space Repair Across Portland Neighborhoods

 About Crawlspaces in Portland, OR

 Portland's housing stock is among the oldest on the West Coast, with the inner-east and inner-north neighborhoods (Sellwood, St. Johns, NE Alameda, Mt.
-Tabor, Laurelhurst, Hawthorne, Buckman) full of pre-1940 craftsman bungalows and four-squares built on low-clearance dirt-floor crawlspaces with original cedar joists.
+Tabor, Laurelhurst, Hawthorne, Buckman) full of pre-1940 craftsman bungalows and four-squares built on low-clearance dirt-floor crawlspaces with original old-growth Douglas fir joists.
 Outside the inner ring, postwar ranch and bungalow homes in Cully, Richmond, and Multnomah Village add a second layer of housing stock from the 1950s through 1970s, and SW hillside neighborhoods carry newer custom homes from the 1980s onward.

 The result is a citywide pattern where the crawl space conditions in your home depend heavily on when it was built.
 Pre-1940 homes typically have no original vapor barrier (or a deteriorated 4-mil sheet added decades later), minimal floor insulation, and 18 to 24 inches of clearance, often with active moisture from sustained ground exposure through the wet half of the year.
 Postwar homes usually have degraded fiberglass batt sagging between joists, partial vapor barriers, and rim joist condensation.
 Newer homes are typically in better baseline shape but may have hillside drainage issues.